Sikhism and caste: Pre-colonial period

 Guru Nanak observed but was uncomfortable with the caste-based hierarchies and discrimination that was present during his life and considered being born as a "high-caste" to have no spiritual significance, or perhaps even being an obstacle to spiritual liberation.
 Guru Nanak taught that all humans were one, sharing the same divine essence, thus there is no room for discrimination based on caste in this paradigm, in-contrast to pre-existing works, such as the Manusmriti, which codified discrimination against lower-castes.
-Guru Nanak, who preferred to associate himself with the lower-castes, also established the langar and pangat practices in Sikhism, which broke-down caste-barriers by making them eat together as one.
+Guru Nanak, who preferred to associate himself with the lower-castes, and also established the langar and pangat practices in Sikhism, which broke-down caste-barriers by making people of various castes eat together.
 Nanak stressed upon living the life of a householder and mingling with lower-castes, not practicing ascetism and escaping into the wilderness, as asceticism did not solve the root issue of casteism but rather avoided it.
 Guru Nanak's innovative caste-equality was continued by the later gurus.
 Guru Arjan constructed the Darbar Sahib shrine in Amritsar with four-doors to symbolize the religion's openness to all, regardless of their caste.
-Guru Arjan included Bhagat Bani into the Adi Granth which expounded anti-caste views and Guru Gobind Singh established the Khalsa in 1699, which is a casteless order.
-Forty-one verses authored by Ravidas, a Chamar (one of the low-castes), were included in the Guru Granth Sahib during its compilation.
+He included Bhagat Bani into the Adi Granth which expounded anti-caste views and Guru Gobind Singh established the Khalsa in 1699, which is a casteless order.
+Forty-one verses authored by Ravidas, a Chamar (one of the low castes), were included in the Guru Granth Sahib during its compilation.
 Whilst the bhagats had explained the equality of castes in reaching the afterlife, Guru Nanak practiced caste-equality in the real-world, such as by publicly interacting with lower-castes directly.
 Guru Tegh Bahadur's severed head was said to have been brought to Guru Gobind Singh from Delhi by Bhai Jaitha, a Dalit Sikh.
 This feat helped popularize Sikhism amongst lower-castes and was viewed as an event that showed the caste-equality in Sikhism.
 In-fact, there is a perception that the rise of Sikhism is due to it being a rebellion against pre-existing social hierarchies and discrimination.
 Sikhism abolished all superstitions relating to jati and varna.